somnolentPumpkin/sitelist_to_pdf/README.md

 # Site List to PDF
 A bash script that uses wkhtmltopdf to generate PDFs for a list of websites specified in a site-list.txt file.
+Its primary purpose is to quickly create a batch dummy PDFs for testing.

 **Note:** This tool is very bare bones, and has a lot of room for improvement.
-I most likely won't update it soon, because it works for my own purposes.
+I most likely won't update it, so feel free to steal it and improve it.

 ## Install wkhtmltopdf
 **Mac / OS X:** To install on a mac, simply do: ```brew cask install wkhtmltopdf```